gregorzens/gregorzens.github.io/_pages/about.md

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Teaching & Thesis Supervision  </font></p>

-I have taught several undergraduate courses on basic econometrics and linear modeling, economic development, economic growth, and macroeconomic theory.
+I have taught several undergraduate courses on econometrics, data science methods, economic development, economic growth, and macroeconomic theory.
 Additionally, I have delivered graduate-level lectures on macroeconometric methods, focusing on Bayesian computation.
 I have also supervised several bachelor's and master's theses.
 Examples of past thesis topics include _"The importance of digitized government-to-person (G2P) payments for women's financial inclusion in developing countries"_ and _"Nowcasting GDP growth in Austria via the construction of a daily economic sentiment index using Google Trends"_.

 <p style = "margin-bottom:5px;"> <font size="5" > <br> Contact  </font></p>
 zens [at] iiasa.ac.at <br>